Why Are PlanesSOChaotic?

 key insight

 Airlines already send notifications during check-in (seat assignments, upgrade offers, gate changes).
-Adding bin allocation is zero additional infrastructure — it is a software update, not a hardware purchase.
+Adding bin allocation is zero additional infrastructure -- it is a software update, not a hardware purchase.
 The $750K-per-aircraft retrofit for larger bins is unnecessary if you allocate existing space intelligently.

-The Numbers
+The Impact

 $7.27B

-Annual U.S. checked bag fees driving carry-on overcrowding
+Annual U.S. checked bag fees

 Before vs. after comparison